ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 (e.g. assigning different quota units to different users), this is rarely a concern.

-Clients might chose to mitigate web tracking risk ignoring RateLimit fields (and being throttled), or using some jitter.

-Privacy enhancing infrastructures can define specific techniques to mitigate web tracking based on response fields which can affect the timing of client requests, such as RateLimit fields and Retry-After.
+Privacy enhancing infrastructures using RateLimit fields can define specific techniques to mitigate the risks of re-identification.

 # IANA Considerations